Grand Coulee Dam: Environmental and social consequences

 The dam had severe negative consequences for the local Native American tribes whose traditional way of life revolved around salmon and the original shrub steppe habitat of the area.
 Because it lacks a fish ladder, Grand Coulee Dam permanently blocks fish migration, removing over 1100 mi of natural spawning habitat.
 By largely eliminating anadromous fish above the Okanogan River, the Grand Coulee Dam also set the stage for the subsequent decision not to provide for fish passage at Chief Joseph Dam (built in 1953).
 Chinook, Steelhead, Sockeye and Coho salmon (as well as other important species, including Lamprey) are now unable to spawn in the reaches of the Upper Columbia Basin.
 The lack of fish passage to the upper reaches of the Columbia River wiped out the June hogs, so-called "supersalmon" known to regularly weigh over 80 pounds (36kg).
-Today, the largest Chinook caught on the Columbia River are not even half that size.
+Today, the largest Chinook caught on the Columbia River are less than half that size.
 The extinction of the spawning grounds upstream from the dam has prevented the Spokane and other tribes from holding sacred salmon ceremonies since 1940.